ppy/osu-wiki/news/2023/2023-04-20-project-loved-april-2023.md

 [![](/wiki/shared/news/2023-04-20-project-loved-april-2023/1530841.jpg)](https://osu.ppy.sh/community/forums/topics/1753546)

-[KOTOKO - agony](https://osu.ppy.sh/beatmapsets/1530841#fruits) by ::Madoka Ayukawa::{ user=1595221 } and [Dika312](https://osu.ppy.sh/users/741613)\
+[KOTOKO - agony](https://osu.ppy.sh/beatmapsets/1530841#fruits) by ::Madoka Ayukawa::{ user=1595221 } and ::Dika312::{ user=741613 }\
 132 BPM, 3:36 | 4.50★, 5.51★\
 *description written by ::Dahcreeper::{ user=6926006 }*

-*agony* mapped by ::Madoka Ayukawa::{ user=1595221 } and [Dika312](https://osu.ppy.sh/users/741613) is a very simple mapset with a very enjoyable style.
+*agony* mapped by ::Madoka Ayukawa::{ user=1595221 } and ::Dika312::{ user=741613 } is a very simple mapset with a very enjoyable style.
 Dika's difficulty, while being much harder than the average Rain, holds a fun variety of patterns including spaced triples, stairs, and some stacks that require some good platter placement.

 Because this map has the low approach rate of 8.7, playing with Hidden can offer a fun experience for most players, and if you prefer Double Time, the aforementioned patterns can serve as a great challenge for just about anybody.
 Madoka's difficulty offers a much different experience as it has convert-like spacing, extended wiggles and a lot of tough transitional patterns.
 In general, this set can reach a wider audience as its pretty good practice for almost anyone at any level and is overall just a fun map to play with a great song.

 [![](/wiki/shared/news/2023-04-20-project-loved-april-2023/1265151.jpg)](https://osu.ppy.sh/community/forums/topics/1753545)

-[goreshit - broken promises/scattered dreams](https://osu.ppy.sh/beatmapsets/1265151#fruits) by ::Rocma::{ user=566276 }, [-Ken](https://osu.ppy.sh/users/4430811), ::amogus 727::{ user=9738159 }, [Spectator](https://osu.ppy.sh/users/702598) and ::wonjae::{ user=5032045 }\
+[goreshit - broken promises/scattered dreams](https://osu.ppy.sh/beatmapsets/1265151#fruits) by ::Rocma::{ user=566276 }, ::-Ken::{ user=4430811 }, ::amogus 727::{ user=9738159 }, ::Spectator::{ user=702598 } and ::wonjae::{ user=5032045 }\
 169 BPM, 3:18 | 6.27★, 6.47★\
 *description written by ::Kasumi-sama::{ user=6177263 }*

 Probably one of the least known mapsets by ::Rocma::{ user=566276 }, and yet, these two difficulties are some HIGH-quality mapping right there.

-Entries from 2020's osu!catch Mapping World Cup Round 2, having placed respectively 3rd place, for team Various Countries #1, with a collaboration between ::-Ken::{ user=4430811 }, [wonjae](https://osu.ppy.sh/users/5032045), and ::salchow::{ user=9738159 }, and having placed 1st place in this round, for team South Korea, with a collaboration between ::Spectator::{ user=702598 } and [Rocma](https://osu.ppy.sh/users/566276), both maps, despite having a very close star rating, have both gone for...
+Entries from 2020's osu!catch Mapping World Cup Round 2, having placed respectively 3rd place, for team Various Countries #1, with a collaboration between ::-Ken::{ user=4430811 }, ::wonjae::{ user=5032045 }, and ::salchow::{ user=9738159 }, and having placed 1st place in this round, for team South Korea, with a collaboration between ::Spectator::{ user=702598 } and ::Rocma::{ user=566276 }, both maps, despite having a very close star rating, have both gone for...
 VERY different approaches.

 Going through Team Various Countries #1's difficulty, they have mainly gone for a nice-and-sweet stream map.
 Nothing too hard, but nothing too easy either.
 If you're used to this star rating, there should be plenty of fun to be had on this!
 It may be simple, but it's very effective.